nt246/NTRES6940-data-science/assignments/assignment_5.md

 <br>

-#### 1.5 Import `dataset5.txt` into R. Parse the columns properly.
-Write this imported and parsed data frame into a new csv file named `dataset5_new.csv`.
+#### 1.5 Import `https://raw.githubusercontent.com/nt246/NTRES6940-data-science/master/datasets/dataset5.txt` into R. Parse the columns properly.
+Write this imported and parsed data frame into a new csv file named `dataset5_new.csv` in your `problem_sets` folder.

 | Name   | Expiration Date | Time     |
 |:-------|:----------------|:---------|